eibarra0/TGFITeX/README.md

 ### How do I get set up? ##

-Just fork the repository and use it.
-You will need LaTeX tools installed in your system, with the packages needed by the template.
+You can fork the repository and use it locally, but any modification to improve the format will be warmly welcome after approval by the owner.
+You will need LaTeX tools installed in your system, or opt for other online solutions.

-#### LaTeX Distribution

 LaTeX is available for many systems including Windows, Linux and Mac OS X. Check the webpage for the LaTex project for more information: <https://latex-project.org/ftp.html>.

-### Who do I talk to? ##

-* Enrique Ibarra (through LinkedIn account)
+You can contact the author through the LinkedIn account for any type of queries.

 ### Based on